dan1eldawdry/Data-Encryption-Visualiser/Plan.md

   * Known limitations and potential improvements.

 ### Week 18: Deployment and Feedback
-* Deploy the SPA using GitHub Pages or another hosting platform.
+* Deploy the SPA.
-* Collect feedback and note potential enhancements for future updates.
+* Collect feedback for future updates.

 ## Deliverables by the End of Each Phase
 1. **Phase 1:** Wireframes, project structure, and static HTML template.
-2. **Phase 2:** Fully functional encryption and visualization for multiple algorithms.
+2. **Phase 2:** Fully functional encryption and visualisation for multiple algorithms.
-3. **Phase 3:** Polished SPA with playback controls and customization features.
+3. **Phase 3:** Polished SPA with playback controls and customisation features.
 4. **Phase 4:** Tested and deployed application with documentation.